dhm-org/dhm_suite/camserver/README.md

 ## Compiling code
 Modify the make file so that is contains the proper path the to the VIMBA SDK directory

+## Configure Network Card
+The following steps are for configuring your network card so that the camserver (and VimbaViewer) can see the camera.

+NOTE:  These instructions expect one GigE camera per network card.
+Use of a switch is not supported

+NOTE:  Ensure the camera is plugged into the network card and powered up.
+### One GigaE Camera Per System
+1. Open terminal
+2. Enter the following:
+    * ifconfig
+3. Identify which ethernet adapter you want to configure.
+Typical names start with 'eth' or 'enp'
+4. Open the following file with sudo privledges.
+This example uses the 'vi' editor.
+    * sudo vi /etc/network/interfaces
+5. Enter the following lines were you replace "<network_card_name>" with the name from Step 3.
+    * auto <network_card_name>
+    * iface <nework_card_name> inet static
+    * address 192.168.100.1
+    * netmask 255.255.0.0
+    * mtu 9000
+    * pre-up /sbin/ethtool -s <network_card_name> speed 1000 duplex full autoneg off
+6. Save the file and close
+7. Reboot the system
+8. Once boot up, open the 'VimbaViewer' to verify that the camera can be seen.
+    * If you see the camera listed then SUCCESS!
+    * If you don't see it possibly due to the following:
+        - You configured a different network card then the one the camera is connected to.
+Try connecting to another card and wait a few seconds for the VimbaViewer to list the camera
+        - The camera is not powered on.
+        - The driver install of the Vimba drivers did not run 'VimbaGigETL/Install.sh'.
+Do so manually and reboot.

+### Two or More GigaE Camera Per System
+These instructions require that one camera per network card.

+NOTE:  This method assume you know the IP addresses of each of the cameras you will be using.
+If you don't know the IP addresses of the cameras, follow the 'One GigE Camera Per System' instructions and connect each camera to the network card configured and write down each IP address.

+NOTE:  This method ties a camera to a specific network card.

+NOTE:  Let's assume I am connecting two cameras with the following IP address: 192.168.225.50 and 192.168.48.3.

+1. Open terminal
+2. Enter the following:
+    * ifconfig
+3. Identify which ethernet adapter you want to configure.
+Typical names start with 'eth' or 'enp'
+4. Open the following file with sudo privledges.
+This example uses the 'vi' editor.
+    * sudo vi /etc/network/interfaces
+5. Enter the following lines were you replace "<network_card_name>" with the name from Step 3.
+    Note that I'm using the IP address for our example.
+    * auto <network_card_name>
+    * iface <nework_card_name> inet static
+    * address x.x.x.1  # Replace the x with the associated numbers
+    * netmask 255.255.255.0
+    * mtu 9000
+    * pre-up /sbin/ethtool -s <network_card_name> speed 1000 duplex full autoneg off
+6. Repeat Step 5 and add another set of the instructions using the other network card and the other IP address.
+7. Save the file and close
+8. Reboot the system
+9. Once boot up, open the 'VimbaViewer' to verify that the cameras can be seen.
+    * If you see the cameras listed then SUCCESS!
+    * If you don't see it possibly due to the following:
+        - You configured a different network card then the one the camera is connected to.
+Try connecting to another card and wait a few seconds for the VimbaViewer to list the camera
+        - The camera is not powered on.
+        - The driver install of the Vimba drivers did not run 'VimbaGigETL/Install.sh'.
+Do so manually and reboot.

 ## Cameras tested with camserver
 * Mako U-503B (USB3 camera)
 * GT 2460 (GigE camera)